 What you can do

-- Symptoms you've noticed in yourself or your child, including any that may seem unrelated to a heart defect
+- Symptoms you've noticed in yourself or your child, including any that may seem unrelated to a congenital heart defect

-- Questions to ask your doctor
+- Questions to ask the health care provider

 - What tests are needed?